 Oct.
-14 is a very important date in National Hockey League history as its greatest player lit the lamp for the first time.
+14 is a very important date in NHL history as its greatest player lit the lamp for the first time.
 Also, three expansion teams found the win column for the first time, and plenty of personal milestones were reached by both players and coaches.
 The THW time machine is fired up and ready to take us back through the decades to relive all the best memories.

 A Great Day for Gretzky

 This is a significant date for “The Great One” Wayne Gretzky.
 On Oct.
 14, 1978, he played his first professional game with the Indianapolis Racers in the World Hockey Association (WHA).
 The Racers and the 17-year-old Gretzky lost to the Winnipeg Jets 6-3.

 Exactly one year later, Gretzky and the Edmonton Oilers were in the NHL.
 This was the night Vancouver Canucks’ goaltender Glen Hanlon became the answer to a trivia question as he allowed the first goal of Gretzky’s NHL career.
 The milestone came on a first-period power play.
 He also had an assist in the game, which finished in a 4-4 tie.

 Eight years later, on Oct.
 14, 1987, the Oilers lost 5-4 to the rival Calgary Flames.
 In the second period, Gretzky scored his 545th career goal to move past Montreal Canadiens legend Maurice Richard on the league’s all-time scoring list.

 Three Teams Make History

 On Oct.
 14, 1967, the Los Angeles Kings hosted the Philadelphia Flyers, a fellow expansion team, in their first-ever NHL game at the Long Beach Arena.
 Brian Kilrea scored the first goal in team history and added a second one later in the game as the Kings won 4-2 for their first win in the league.